Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 Instructions

-• Measure the warm water in a small bowl and sprinkle the yeast on top.
+• Place the warm water in a small bowl and sprinkle the yeast on top.
 Set aside and allow the yeast to dissolve and become foamy.

-• Measure the bread flour into a large bowl and stir in the salt.
+• Place the bread flour into a large bowl and stir in the salt.

 • Make a well in the center of the flour mixture, and stir in the dissolved yeast.